Debugging with GDB

 Debugging things in a vm is useful if you don't want to hose your production system.
 This needs the following packages in the guest:

-aptitude install vim-nox gdb gdb-doc build-essential exuberant-ctags libc6-dbg git git-buildpackage ccache strace valgrind
+apt -y install vim-nox gdb gdb-doc build-essential exuberant-ctags libc6-dbg git git-buildpackage ccache strace valgrind

-And when debugging GTK+ related problems:
+And when debugging GTK/GLib related problems: